danieljwait/e2ee-messenger/Writeup/README.md

 **Flaws**

 The fatal flaw in Telegram is its login process: having user authentication codes sent via SMS (a known insecure system) undermines the rest of the system’s security.
 Through the interception of SMS authentication messages, users’ secret chats have been leaked.
 This has had the most impact in Russia and Iran where both the public and government use Telegram to circumvent censorship and restrictions.
-In Russia, several of Putin’s opposition have had their conversations leaked while in Iran it is thought that that the details of 42 million nationals were leaked.
+In Russia, several of Putin’s opposition have had their conversations leaked while in Iran it is thought that the details of 42 million nationals were leaked.

 **Takeaways**